lakshoswal04/Summer-of-Bitcoin/Readme.md

 🚀 Summer of Bitcoin 2025 – My Journey Begins!

 Welcome to my Summer of Bitcoin 2025 journey!
-This repository will serve as a log of my learning, contributions, and experiences as I work towards becoming an open-source Bitcoin developer.
+This repository serves as a log of my learning, contributions, and experiences as I work towards becoming an open-source Bitcoin developer.

+---

 🔥 Why This Repository?

-This space is dedicated to:
+This repository is dedicated to:

-✅ Documenting my open-source contributions
+- Documenting my open-source contributions
-📚 Learning blockchain and Bitcoin development
+- Learning blockchain and Bitcoin development
-👨‍💻 Engaging with Bitcoin-related projects
+- Engaging with Bitcoin-related projects
-💡 Sharing insights and useful resources
+- Sharing insights and useful resources
-🌍 Connecting with the global blockchain community
+- Connecting with the global blockchain community

+---

 🎯 Goals for Summer of Bitcoin

-✔️ Gain an in-depth understanding of Bitcoin Core
+- Gain an in-depth understanding of Bitcoin Core
-✔️ Make meaningful contributions to open-source Bitcoin projects ✔️ Learn Rust and its role in blockchain development ✔️ Build strong network connections with Bitcoin developers ✔️ Develop and deploy a Bitcoin-related project
+- Make meaningful contributions to open-source Bitcoin projects
+- Learn Rust and its role in blockchain development
+- Build strong network connections with Bitcoin developers
+- Develop and deploy a Bitcoin-related project

+---

+📖 Weekly Progress Reports

-📖 Week 1: Laying the Foundation
+📌 Week 1: Laying the Foundation

-How I Found Summer of Bitcoin
+🔍 How I Found Summer of Bitcoin
 I first heard about Summer of Bitcoin through my college network.
 The program’s focus on Bitcoin development and open-source collaboration immediately caught my attention.
 Knowing that SoB is a gateway to real-world blockchain experience, I decided to dive deep into my preparation.

-Technical Preparation
+🛠 Technical Preparation

 To ensure I’m well-equipped, I’ve been working on:

-🔹 Competitive Programming – Enhancing problem-solving skills through LeetCode & GeeksforGeeks 🔹 GitHub Engagement – Exploring and contributing to open-source projects 🔹 Programming Revisions – Strengthening my understanding of C, C++, and Rust 🔹 Blockchain Development – Learning Solidity and the fundamentals of smart contracts
+- Competitive Programming – Enhancing problem-solving skills through LeetCode & GeeksforGeeks
+- GitHub Engagement – Exploring and contributing to open-source projects
+- Programming Revisions – Strengthening my understanding of C, C++, and Rust
+- Blockchain Development – Learning Solidity and the fundamentals of smart contracts

-Networking & Industry Knowledge
+🌍 Networking & Industry Knowledge

 Beyond coding, I’m expanding my knowledge in finance, crypto, and blockchain ecosystems:

-🔹 LinkedIn Engagement – Connecting with blockchain developers & SoB alumni 🔹 Bitcoin & Crypto Markets – Learning investment strategies and financial concepts 🔹 Developer Communities – Joining Bitcoin-focused discussions and forums
+- LinkedIn Engagement – Connecting with blockchain developers & SoB alumni
+- Bitcoin & Crypto Markets – Learning investment strategies and financial concepts
+- Developer Communities – Joining Bitcoin-focused discussions and forums

-Building a Strong Application
+📝 Building a Strong Application

 With SoB being highly competitive, I’m refining my application to stand out:

-📝 Resume & Application – Highlighting my skills, projects, and open-source work 📚 Deep Learning Resources – Reading books like Grokking Bitcoin & Mastering Bitcoin
+- Resume & Application – Highlighting my skills, projects, and open-source work
+- Deep Learning Resources – Reading books like Grokking Bitcoin & Mastering Bitcoin

+---

 📚 Learning Resources

-📖 Mastering Bitcoin – Andreas Antonopoulos
+- Mastering Bitcoin – Andreas Antonopoulos
-📖 Bitcoin Core Developer Guide
+- Bitcoin Core Developer Guide
-📖 Learn Rust – The Book
+- Learn Rust – The Book

+---

 📆 Weekly Progress Plan

-🔹 Week 1 – Setting up my development environment, learning Bitcoin Core 🔹 Week 2 – Exploring open-source issues, making my first contribution 🔹 Week 3 – Diving deeper into Rust and smart contracts 🔹 Week 4+ – Active contributions & working on a personal Bitcoin project
+- Week 1 – Setting up my development environment, learning Bitcoin Core
+- Week 2 – Exploring open-source issues, making my first contribution
+- Week 3 – Diving deeper into Rust and smart contracts
+- Week 4+ – Active contributions & working on a personal Bitcoin project

+---

 🚀 The Journey Ahead

 This is just the beginning.
 Every day, I’m uncovering new aspects of blockchain, cryptography, and Bitcoin development.
 My ultimate goal is to contribute meaningfully to the open-source Bitcoin ecosystem and build innovative Web3 solutions.

+---